Tetanus immunisation service

 Tetanus immunisation is recommended for:

-- children aged two months, four months, six months, 18 months, four years, and between 10 and 15 years (at school), for free under the National Immunisation Program (NIP)
+- children aged 2 months, 4 months, 6 months, 18 months, 4 years, and between 10 and 15 years (at school), for free under the National Immunisation Program (NIP)

 - pregnant women in the third trimester of every pregnancy, as part of the combination vaccine for diphtheria, tetanus and whooping cough (pertussis)

-- fifty year old people who have not had a tetanus vaccine in the past 10 years
+- 50 year old people who have not had a tetanus vaccine in the past 10 years

 - people aged 65 or more, if they haven’t had a tetanus vaccine in the past 10 years